phuse-org/CTDasRDF/doc/DataMappingAndConversion.md

 Maximum age (Object of predicate study:maxSubjectAge predicate) is changed from NA to NULL.4, indicating that the value for age is missing due to null flavor reason #4.
 [AO to TW, 2019-01-06]

 ### Data Additions

+Some values did original data did not have CDISC code.
+Trial length was missing so it was added *182 days

 ####Visit Activities
 VistAmbulECGPlaceActivity, VisitBaselineActivity, VisitWk12Acvitity, etc.

 Are created in **TS_supplemental.xlsx**.
 Visit information was needed to complete the VS and EX data representations in support of derviving DM reference exposure start and end dates.
-Full visit information should be in SV.xpt, a domain we have not yet converted.
-At that time, the Visit Activity values can be removed from the spreadhseet.  [notes from AO to TW 2019-01-06]

 ### SMS details